gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 The next best test is to introduce one new structural pressure:

-- breakdown pressure on the provisionally confirmed joint choreography
+- full break pressure on the stressed joint choreography

 This will let the triad be tested on:
-- whether provisional confirmation can be revised without collapse
+- whether provisional confirmation can be fully revised without collapse of the overall field
 - whether durable confirmation can be distinguished from short-lived stabilization
-- whether coherence can drive not only rejection, reopening, and confirmation, but also disciplined de-confirmation
+- whether coherence can drive not only rejection, reopening, confirmation, and early de-confirmation, but disciplined collapse into a new stable reading